-Mobile Crisis Management services are available full time for crisis prevention or if you or someone you know is experiencing a crisis related to mental health, substance abuse or developmental disabilities.
+Mobile Crisis Management services are available full time for crisis prevention or if you or someone you know is experiencing a crisis related to mental health, substance use disorders or developmental disabilities.
 Mobile Crisis teams can meet you in a safe location, including your home, school or workplace.

 Professional Treatment Services in Facility-Based Crisis Program

-This service provides an alternative to hospitalization for adults in crisis who have a mental illness, substance abuse disorder or intellectual/developmental disability.
+This service provides an alternative to hospitalization for adults in crisis who have a mental illness, substance use disorder or intellectual/developmental disability.
 Services are provided in a full time residential facility.

 - Short-term intensive evaluation